mrjulio/freebsd-lamp/README.md

 again and again.
 This takes time and eventually you get bored of doing this :).
 Solution: unattended setup.

+## Version

+Currently all scripts are in the process of migrating from 9.x to 10.x installation.

 ## Step-by-step

 1. Copy files inside a fresh FreeBSD installation.